 Postmenopause is a new chapter in life and you never have to go on this journey alone.
 We created a Facebook group for kindred spirits to come together and chat about all things regarding the midlife evolution.
 From navigating conversations with your gynecologist to health and wellness, we're here through it all.
 Join us!

-Tags: About Menopause Anxious body Dry Skin Fatigue Foggy & Unfocused Hair Loss Hot flashes Joint Pain Low Sex Drive Managing my Hormones menopause 101 Moody & Irritable Night Sweats Painful Sex Physical Well-Being Sad Stressed Trouble Sleeping Vaginal Dryness Weight Gain
+Tags: About Menopause Anxious body Dry Skin Fatigue Foggy & Unfocused Hair Loss healthy living Hot flashes Joint Pain Low Sex Drive Managing my Hormones menopause 101 Moody & Irritable Night Sweats Painful Sex Physical Well-Being Sad Stressed Trouble Sleeping Vaginal Dryness Weight Gain